AlxHnr/libvirt-sandbox-environments/README.md

 See `./files/setup-alpine.cfg` and `./files/bin/openbox-custom-autostart.sh`.

+## Do the scripts work with user session VMs?

+Not without code modifications.
+As a quick hack you can switch `LIBVIRT_DEFAULT_URI` to `qemu:///session` in the codebase.
+Note that attaching USB and PCI devices does not work in user session VMs.

 ## How to enable Vulkan acceleration for VMs?

 As of right now, you can't.
 But I will add a Vulkan flag when these issues are resolved: